Biden Accepts Presidential Nomination as Democrats Rally Behind Him

 MILWAUKEE, Wis.
 (CN) — Seeking a path out of historic chaos and back to the promise of America, Democrats stressed the vitality of voting and threw their support behind former Vice President Joe Biden as he accepted the party’s presidential nomination at the close of their convention Thursday night.

-Featuring light-hearted moderation from actor and television VP Julia Louis-Dreyfus, established and up-and-coming Democrats made their final case for Biden as the candidate with the character and empathetic spirit necessary to uplift a country under siege by the simultaneous crises of the coronavirus, a massive economic downturn and a nationwide reckoning over racial injustice in the wake of the death of George Floyd.
+Featuring light-hearted moderation from actor and television VP Julia Louis-Dreyfus, established and up-and-coming Democrats made their final case for Biden as the candidate with the character and empathetic spirit necessary to uplift a country under siege by the coronavirus, a massive economic downturn and a nationwide reckoning over racial injustice in the wake of the death of George Floyd.

+After emotional video testimonials from his children and grandchildren, Biden, officially nominated by Democrats on Tuesday, accepted the nomination in a 20-minute speech that framed the Nov.
+3 election as an opportunity to welcome back America’s better angels and turn away from the distress and division characterizing our national moment.

+“It is with great honor and humility that I accept this nomination for President of the United States of America,” Biden said.

+After recounting the tragic events in Charlottesville of three years ago and his memories of speaking with George Floyd’s daughter Gianna on the day her father was buried, Biden once again called for love, unity and purpose.

+“May history be able to say that the end of this chapter of American darkness began here tonight as love and hope and light joined in the battle for the soul of the nation,” he said, trying to rouse the nation heading into an election he and several other speakers over the course of Thursday night held up as the most consequential in American history.

-Atlanta Mayor Keisha Lance Bottoms, herself recently recovered from Covid-19, urged people in Georgia and beyond to get engaged and make their voices heard in the uphill battle toward the country’s recovery, in particular by casting ballots.
+Earlier in the evening, Atlanta Mayor Keisha Lance Bottoms, herself recently recovered from Covid-19, urged people in Georgia and beyond to get engaged and make their voices heard in the uphill battle toward the country’s recovery, in particular by casting ballots and getting personally involved in the political process at a historic juncture.

-“We are going to do everything that we can to make sure voting goes smoothly,” Bottoms said, but the mayor implored the Atlanta area’s electorate to vote as early as possible.

 Bottoms honored late Georgia Representative and civil rights icon John Lewis, tracing from his example the transformative power of civic engagement in times of national turbulence.